ibm-cloud-docs/apps/dep-app-tool.md

 # Deploying apps
 {: #deploying-apps}

-You can deploy your apps with a toolchain or the command-line interface (CLI).
-A toolchain is a set of tool integrations.
+You can deploy your apps with a DevOps toolchain or the command-line interface (CLI).
+A DevOps toolchain is a set of tool integrations.
 The CLI is a simple way to deploy your apps and service instances.
 {: shortdesc}

-## Deploying apps by using toolchains
+## Deploying apps by using DevOps toolchains
 {: #toolchain-deploy-apps}

 Open toolchains are available in the Public and Dedicated environments on {{site.data.keyword.Bluemix}}.
 With a properly configured toolchain, deploying your app is easy.
 A build-deploy cycle automatically starts with each merge to the master branch in your repo.